thingsdb/ThingsDocs/v0/content/thingsdb-api/del_token.md

 ---
 title: "del_token"
-weight: 232
+weight: 239
 ---

 Delete a token.

 {{% notice note %}}
 This function requires `GRANT` privileges on the `@thingsdb` scope unless the given token belongs to the logged on user.
-In the latter case, only `MODIFY` privileges are required.
+In the latter case, only `EVENT` privileges are required.
 {{% /notice %}}

 This function generates an [event](../../overview/events).